 In 2008 Werribee trains came out of the City Loop in peak.
 This added to travel time for some passengers, but as you can see from the 2010 number, enabled far more trains run on the line, as well as freeing up space in the Northern tunnel for more Craigieburn and Sunbury trains.
 (Upfield trains use it too but have barely changed in that time.)

 In 2010, Laverton via Altona Loop to City trains were introduced; just two at first.
 From 2011, all weekday (until about 7pm) Altona Loop trains started commencing at Laverton, and all trains from Werribee ran direct from Laverton to Newport, allowing a big increase in the latter.
 (This change introduced the much-hated Altona Loop off-peak shuttles, with Werribee trains running direct.
 The shuttles are finally getting fixed next week.)

 The Altona Loop has well-known issues.
 The mostly single track means any little delay can cascade easily, so Metro frequently diverts trains off it, making an already poor frequency (mostly 20-22 minutes) even worse.

-In 2015 the Geelong line was diverted off the Werribee line, theoretically allowing more space for Werribee trains.
+In 2015 the Geelong line was diverted off the Werribee line, theoretically allowing more space for 8 more Werribee trains in the two hour peak.
 Since then a handful have been added; the 2017 figure (from next week) shows another small increase for those trains.

 Some Werribee line passengers have probably migrated to the Geelong line since then.
 The new Wyndham Vale and Tarneit stations are very busy, with Tarneit being the busiest V/Line station apart from Southern Cross.